 other diuretics, also known as water or fluid tablets

 barbiturates, medicines used to treat epilepsy, produce calmness or to help you sleep

 non-steroidal anti-inflammatory drugs for pain relief (e.g. ibuprofen) or high doses

 corticosteroids, medicines used in the treatment of conditions such as allergic reactions,

 baclofen, a medicine used to treat muscle stiffness occurring in diseases such as

 metformin, a medicine used to treat diabetes

-cyclosporin, tacrolimus, medicines used to treat certain problems with the immune system
+ciclosporin, tacrolimus, medicines used to treat certain problems with the immune

-amphotericin B by IV, erythromycin by IV (antibiotic medicines used to treat infections)
+amphotericin B (amphotericin) by IV, erythromycin by IV (antibiotic medicines used

 moxifloxacin, an antibiotic medicine used to treat infections